shadowslash420-create/Creperie-kindee/replit.md

 - **Vercel:** Deployment platform for hosting the application and serverless functions.
 - **Playfair Display (Google Fonts):** For display headings.
 - **Inter (Google Fonts):** For body text.

+## Pending Features
+- **SMS Notifications via Twilio:** Staff A and Admin receive phone notifications when customers place orders.
+Requires Twilio Account SID, Auth Token, and phone numbers to be configured.